MarsBased/marsbased-website-old/_posts/2014-03-30-Celebrating-the-first-Martian-year.markdown

 ###And now, onto the second year!###

 So where are we now?
 As we speak, we're probably in three different geographical points in Catalonia.
 That's how we work: we might not necessarily know where the others are, but we know we're always there.
-Work-wise we are 100% sure of where we stand: we're set to work on our biggest projects to date, built on simplicity, quality and elegance.
+Work-wise we are 100% sure of where we stand: we're set to work on our biggest projects to date, built on simplicity, quality, and elegance.

 In the last few months, we have become a more mature company with clear roles & responsibilities.
 We have transitioned from being a product company to selling our end-to-end services and our expertise in web application development.
 Our focus is now set on understanding the customer's needs and making our vision converge with theirs to build the best apps in the market.

 Our plan for the year ahead is to work with more and more diverse customers.
 Deliver to each and every one of them an entirely breathtaking app that we will later break down in our blog, describing the process we've been through from the very inception to its final delivery.
-And what's more: we want to keep having fun while developing, because it's intrinsically rooted in the MarsBased DNA.
+And what's more: we want to keep having fun while developing because it's intrinsically rooted in the MarsBased DNA.

 We want our customers to enjoy the ride with us.
 We are successful if they are successful.
-We learn, if they learn.
-And we're satisfied, if they are too.
+We learn if they learn.
+And we're satisfied if they are too.

 We want to make consultancy simple, fun, and down-to-earth.